Tips to find and contact website owners who go AWOL.

 - Better Business Bureau backlinks may mean membership or complaints.
 Either way, the BBB may have contact details.

-- Look out for listings in web directories.
-Eg, a listing in EigenText Directory has the submitters name next to the listings.
+- Look out for listings in web directories with the submitters name next to the listings.

 - HTML forms.
 Search the source for email submits via FormMail or similar scripts.
 There may be no domain, just the name before the @ sign.